 So, boxers are only a little bit more sperm-friendly.
 Wear what makes you comfortable.

-Most sperm never make it to the egg for a number of reasons.
-To be considered fertile, not even 100 percent of sperm need to be moving — as long as 40 percent are motile, you’re fertile!
+Far from it.
+Most sperm never make it to an egg for a number of reasons.
+To be considered fertile, not even 100% of sperm need to be moving — as long as

 The shape has a lot of say in success.
 Having multiple heads, weirdly shaped tails, or missing parts can make sperm simply unfit for the journey through the female reproductive tract.